Venture (video game): Reception

 The ColecoVision version of Venture was reviewed in Video magazine in its "Arcade Alley" column where its graphics and background music were praised.
 Reviewers predicted that the game's "complex play routine and strategies" which had made the game seem "out of place" in the arcade would guarantee the home release's popularity.

+In June 1983, Electronic Games ranked the ColecoVision version of Venture as the #9 “Most Popular Videogame Cartridge” in its monthly reader poll.
 It would go on to receive a Certificate of Merit in the category of "Best Arcade-to-Home Video Game Translation" at the 4th annual Arkie Awards.
 Creative Computing Video & Arcade Games in 1983 complained of the repetition of the first three levels after completing them, but said that otherwise "ColecoVision Venture is just as enjoyable as the arcade version".

-Jan Yarnot reviewed the Coleco version of Venture in The Space Gamer No. 58.
+Jan Yarnot reviewed the ColecoVision version of Venture in The Space Gamer No. 58.
 Besides giving a praise to the game, Yarnot felt that credit should have been given to the designer of that game.

 High score

-The highest score on the original game was set in 1982 by 15-year-old Randy Kuntz of Fairview, Alberta.
+The highest score on the original game was set in 1982 by 15-year-old Randy Kuntz of Fairview, Alberta, Canada.